-- 1 An analog line input signal - 2 A digital VoIP audio stream or multicast audio
+- 1 An analog line input signal - A digital VoIP audio stream or multicast audio

 The level of an analog line input signal can be adjusted via the mixer's Input Gain control.
-The analog signal is then converted to a digital signal, after which its level is then controlled using the slider control.
+The analog signal is then converted to a digital signal, after which its level is then controlled using the channel fader control.

-Digital VoIP audio streams received over the network, either as SIP-initiated phone calls or as multicast audio (see SIP and Multicast configuration settings in "Configuration Settings Tab Parameters" on page 9), are controlled by the mixer's Network input channel (Input 5).
+Digital VoIP audio streams received over the network, either as SIP-initiated phone calls or as multicast audio (see SIP and Multicast configuration settings in "Configuration Settings Tab Parameters" on page 9), are controlled by the mixer's Network input channels: Input 5 and Input 6.
+The Input 5 channel maps to Line Out, while Input 6 maps to Speaker Out.

-Note: The network channel, Input 5, controls the levels and DSP processing for the received network audio streams, while the Output channel controls the output levels and final DSP processing of the output signal.
-Keep in mind that the output channel may include other signals that have been sent via the DSP Router to those output channels, such as the signals from Inputs 1 through 4 (though network audio streams take precedence over the analog signals from Inputs 1 through 4).
+Note: The network channels, Input 5 and 6, control the levels and DSP processing for the received network audio streams, while Output 1 and Output 2 control the output levels and final DSP processing of the output signal.
+Keep in mind that the output channels may include other signals that have been sent via the DSP Router to those output channels, such as the signals from Inputs 1 through 4 (though network audio streams take precedence over the analog signals from Inputs 1 through 4).

-Each digital signal, regardless of the source, is conditioned, filtered, and enhanced via the DSP processors, and its level adjusted via the mixing board's slider controls.
-The processed signal from each channel is then routed to the Output channel according to the DSP Router configuration (see "Router" on page 38).
+Each digital signal, regardless of the source, is conditioned, filtered, and enhanced via the DSP processors, and its level adjusted via the mixing board's channel fader controls.
+The processed signal from each channel is then routed to the Line Out and/or Speaker Out channel according to the DSP Router configuration (see "Router" on page 39).

-The digital output of all channels that are routed to the Output channel are digitally merged, processed according to the output channel's DSP settings, and ultimately converted to an analog signal and sent to the output connectors.
-Signals that are routed to the Network output channels via the DSP Router can be sent as digital audio to the network using a Nyquist server's Audio Distribution feature.
+The digital output of all channels that are routed to the Line Out and Speaker Out are digitally merged, processed according to the output channel's DSP settings, and ultimately converted to an analog signal and sent to the output connectors.
+Signals that are routed to the Network output channels via the DSP Router can be distributed as digital audio on the network using a Nyquist server's Audio Distribution feature.